 What Toronto Property Makes the Best Investment?

 Toronto condos are still seeing the best gains, according to Pierre Carapetian Group.
-Prices have averaged a 13% increase each year since 2015.
-If we continue to see similar historical growth, which ranged from 5% to 10% over the past decade, you can still make some good money when investing in Toronto condos.
-Twenty-nineteen brings opportunities, while growth is still possible.
+Prices have averaged a 13-per-cent increase each year since 2015.
+If we continue to see similar historical growth, which ranged from five to 10 per cent over the past decade, you can still make some good money when investing in Toronto condos.

 You can also consider properties that are: